 Prerequisites: BUAD 3033 and FINC 3733 and consent of the Graduate Coordinator.
-The course provides a study of the theory of portfolio management and includes an examination of investment alternatives, security valuation, investment timing, diversification, and risk reduction.
+A study of the theory of portfolio management and includes an examination of investment alternatives, security valuation, investment timing, diversification, and risk reduction.

 COURSES IN MANAGEMENT (MGMT)

 5413.
 Contemporary Perspectives in Human Resource Management 3(3-0)